slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-words-verb-and-adverb.md

 4. rebalance
 5. outthink

-#### get
-1. get through
-2. get off: telling someone to stop another person or thing touching someone or sometthing
-- get your dog off me.
-3. get that away from me
-4. get ivy off the wall
-3. get off from work.
-4. get you pregant
-5. get my arm into the sleeve
-6. get her something special
-- you don't buy me anything.
-7. don't get me wrong.
-8. get into troubles
-9. get you into trouble
-9. get your head out from  windows
-1. don't get me wrong
-- the funtionality of the word get is kind of like "让" in China.
-- get her to pay.
-3. get over it.
-- I had hepatitis, I got over it.
-4. get out of my office

 ##### remark
 1. get is kind of a very flexible word, you can divide the sentence into two